Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ## Status

-Public Beta (as of July 2024).
+Public Beta (as of August 2024).

 Many people have played this, usually with no issues or only minor issues.
 Most reported bugs have either been fixed, or are believed to be vanilla bugs unrelated to this mod.
 Many features are complete, including a full in-game tracker.
-But we're still missing DLC integration, random spawn, etc. See [Roadmap](#roadmap).
+The main thing we're still missing is DLC integration.
+See [Roadmap](#roadmap).

 <details>
 <summary>Vanilla(?)
 Bugs</summary>